 YouTube.
 Netflix.
 Uber.
 Spotify.
 TikTok.
 You name it.
 You sign up and get your own account.
-Once you set it up however you want, you can access it from any internet-enabled device, including smartphones and smartwatches.
+Once you set it up, you can access it from any internet-enabled device — phone, laptop, tablet, smartwatch or any body-worn device, thermostat, smarthome system… the list goes on.

-If you’d rather listen to what the cloud is and how it started, “Cloud Atlas: How The Cloud Reshaped Human Life” is a podcast telling the story of the cloud from prehistoric times (i.e., the 1990s) to the present day.
-Find the full podcast series here.
+If you’d prefer to listen, the “Cloud Atlas: How The Cloud Reshaped Human Life” podcast explains the rise of the cloud from the 1990s to today.

 What Is The Cloud In Simple Terms?

-The Cloud is a worldwide network of servers and support infrastructure that runs on the Internet, not locally on a device.
+The cloud is a global network of servers and supporting infrastructure that runs on the internet, not on your personal device.

 Credit: How servers in the cloud work – CloudFlare